How to evaluate a nursing home — beyond the star ratings

 Your parent is going to need you, not for care, because they'll have nursing care, but for relationship.
 You're the person from their before-nursing-home life.
 You're someone who knew them as a person, not a patient.

 Some families maintain close relationships with parents in nursing homes.
 They visit regularly.
 They have conversations about things other than medical updates.
 They bring outside food sometimes.
 They do something together.
-They help friendships between their parent and other residents.
-They help their parent participate in activities.
+They help friendships form between their parent and other residents.
+They encourage their parent to participate in activities.
 This takes time and emotional energy, but it makes a difference.

 Including your parent in family events matters when possible.
 If you're having Thanksgiving, can your parent come home or come to someone's house for the meal?
 Even if they're medically fragile, even if it's complicated to arrange, it reminds your parent that they're still part of the family.
 They're not just in a facility.
 They're connected to something larger than the nursing home.